Competencies

 "Aliens who timely file an application for extension of status which is granted are not deemed to be in breach of bond, and the bond will be canceled at the conclusion of his or her authorized period of stay."

-DOS also notes in the preamble to the temporary final rule that, as stated in the DHS 2023 entry/exit overstay report,
+DOS does say in the preamble to the temporary final rule that, as stated in the DHS 2023 entry/exit overstay report,

 "if a nonimmigrant timely applies for an extension of the authorized period of admission or applies to change or adjust status, the authorized period of admission may be extended, thereby avoiding being counted as overstay."